kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 former.
 So what are the most generic calling regions?
 That depends on how the reads in the alignment file were created.
 In general, you're going to want to call all of the regions you sequenced and aligned.
-Are your reads from a targetted sequencing experiment or do they cover the whole genome?
+Are your reads from a targeted sequencing experiment or do they cover the whole genome?

 #### WXS Calling Regions